tduyng/nestjs-flow/README.md

 Nest has many features out of box to help you make your project become ready-production quickly.

-Check [Nest](https://nestjs.com/) for more information.
+**Check [Nest](https://nestjs.com/) for more information.**

-Now we will code a REST api project with NestJS from basics to advances.
+Now we will start with a simple REST API project with NestJS from basic to advance.

-Each big step will separate by each branch git.
+Each big step will separate by each branch of git.

 ## 1. Init project